zendesk/zat-deploy/Readme.md

 ## 🛠 Usage

-Below is an example flow to Deploy the app to Z3 instance.
+Below is an example flow to deploy the app to Z3 instance.

 ```
 name: Deploy Zendesk App